laszloekovacs/webdev-minipage/README.md

 - A small example react progam with parallax effect.
 - It reads the content of "content.md" in my repository so make sure you change the link in LinkList.jsx to display another markdown file.
-The markdown file is not read from the deployment, but from outside, so its enough to change the content in the repo (or wherever the site loads the content from ) to update the page, no need to redeploy to update.
+The markdown file is not read from the deployment, but from repo, so its enough to change the content in the repo (or wherever the site loads the content from ) to update the page, no need to redeploy to update.

 ### how to run